 All the warmth and comfort of a down blanket with all the advantages of a synthetic fiber?
 That’s what the Nanoloft blanket from Rumple is hoping to achieve.
 My review:

 I’ve loved the feel of the blanket.
 The materials are smooth, silky, and don’t feel clammy or sticky in times of high moisture or humidity.
-The fill feels really soft and fluffy, often times rather convincingly like down as long as you’re not feeling for the fibers themselves, and trap warmth at a similar level as well.
+The fill feels really soft and fluffy, often times rather convincingly similar to down, and trap warmth at a similar level as well.
 I’ve tested the blanket down to about 45 degrees, even though it’s not expressly meant to be a backpacking item, but found it to be plenty warm enough for mild nights in the backcountry.
 It’s better used as a casual blanket at camp, by the fire or even on the couch, but certainly has done me well as a lightweight alternative to a sleeping bag in the right conditions.
 It even sheds rain and dries quickly, meaning if it gets caught in a drizzle it’s not going to be useless afterwards.

 It’s also held up great, with the materials holding up well to repeated stuffing, abrasions from shoes and other gear, and has even held up pretty well to cat claws at home.
 There are no issues with stitching and the design overall is as great looking now as when I first got it several months ago.

 Overall, it’s a great little blanket.
 The synthetic fill is among = best I’ve tested and does do a great job of mimicking down in all the right ways.
 It’s also a more affordable option for those on a budget, and also works for those will allergies to down or feathers.
-I do still prefer their down blanket personally as it’s lighter, a little warmer, and just feels absolutely amazing, but there is no reason to pass up the NanoLoft Puffy if you want something light and comfortable, without the cost and wetting issues of down.
+I do still prefer their down blanket personally as it’s lighter, a little warmer, and just feels absolutely amazing against the skin.
+However, there is no reason to pass up the NanoLoft Puffy if you want something light and comfortable without the higher cost and wet condition performance issues of down fill.

 For information on our rating system and our testing procedures, check out our About us/ Contact us page.